You are here

 Knowledge and Abilities

-Knowledge of: breeds of cattle, sheep, and horses; methods, procedures and techniques used in identification, transportation, sale and slaughter of livestock.
+Knowledge of: breeds of cattle, and horses; methods, procedures and techniques used in identification, transportation, sale and slaughter of livestock.

 Legal Requirement(s)